sssingh/credit-card-fraud-detection/README.md

 - Credit card information can be stolen using card skimmer installed at ATMs

 Card fraud is a big problem for card issuers and banks as it account for substantial chunk of revenue loss.
-As per a report, fraud losses reached upto USD 27.8 billion in 2019 and expect to go upto USD 35.67 billion in next 5 years.
+As per a report, fraud losses reached up to USD 27.8 billion in 2019 and expect to go up to USD 35.67 billion in next 5 years.

 ---
 ## Objective
 In order to implement proactive monitoring, prevention mechanisms and reduce time consuming manual reviews and human errors this project aims to build and train a machine learning model to predict fraudulent credit card transaction.

+---
+## Dataset
+- Dataset contains credit card transactions done by European card holders in 2013 over a period of 2 days
+- There are 284,807 total transactions
+- 492 transactions are fraudulent
+- The positive class (frauds) are only 0.172%
+- Dataset has 31 features, 30 independent and 1 dependent column.
+- Due to confidentiality reasons 28 features out of 30 independent features are transformed to numerical values using `PCA`.
+The remaining two features `time` and `amount` are left intact.
+- Fraudulent transactions are marked as 1 (Positive class) and genuine transactions are marked as 0 (negative class)
 ---

 ## Solution Approach
 - We start with Exploratory Data Analysis to get in-depth data understanding, how predictors are affecting/not affecting the target variable and if given predictor are useful to us for model building.
 - We then move to Data preparation where we try to remove skewness from data, split the data in test and train splits and apply standardization required.